Webtrends Tracking Code

 If a consumer is negligent, the remedy would aim to put the insurer into the position it would have been in had it known the true facts.
 If the insurer would have charged more premium, the claim will be reduced proportionately.
 If it would have imposed a particular term, the claim will be treated as if the policy included that term.
 If it would have declined the risk altogether, the policy may be avoided, the premiums returned and the claim refused.

-Even here, the Law Commissions have concerns that the law might sometimes operate unfairly.
+Even here, the Law Commissions had concerns that the law might sometimes operate unfairly.
 When a consumer has been negligent and the insurer would have declined the risk but the fault is minor, should the court have a residual discretion to prevent avoidance, imposing a reduction on the claim instead?

 In the business context, as under the consumer regime, the insurer would have no remedy if the insured acted honestly and reasonably.
-As for other breaches, the paper asks whether the remedies should follow the same pattern: avoidance for dishonest or reckless breaches and proportionate remedies for negligence.
+As for other breaches, the paper asked whether the remedies should follow the same pattern: avoidance for dishonest or reckless breaches and proportionate remedies for negligence.

 For business insureds, however, this would only be a default regime.
 The parties could agree more stringent terms if they wished.